 USCIS Form to Remove Conditions

 To convert your conditional status to permanent status, the couple needs to file Form I-751, Petition to Remove Conditions on Residence, along with several documents and a USCIS fee within the 90-day period that precedes the expiration date on the conditional green card.
 (Note: Conditional residents who obtained a green card through a business investment should file Form I-829, instead of Form I-751.)

-The I-751 petition is fairly straightforward, but is vital that you prepare a petition that is consistent with other dates and facts previously presented to USCIS.
+The I-751 petition is fairly straightforward, but it is vital that you prepare a petition that is consistent with dates and facts previously presented to USCIS.
 Simple mistakes and incomplete answers can cause delays and sometimes more significant immigration problems.

 When mailing your I-751 package to USCIS, you’ll need to submit: